 The mission and vision of the Phoenix Dream Center is to help at-risk youth and the needy families of our community by restoring hope and allowing them to dream again.
 The Phoenix Dream Center aims to become an inner city resource that will help distribute hope to the homeless, food to the hungry, clothes to the naked, and restoration to the broken.

-Dream Center Living
+Short Creek Dream Center

-Our Food Distribution Center, also known as Mom’s Pantry, was built on the bedrock of a single goal; that no man, woman or child go hungry.
+Our food distribution center, also known as Mom’s Pantry, was built on the bedrock of a single goal: that no man, woman, or child go hungry.
 It was created because there is a significant need in our community to help families with their struggle against hunger.
 In Arizona, one in five families does not have the ability to provide enough food to feed the entire household.
 Our founders and donors have been blessed with food on their table and believe that no individual should ever have to go hungry.
 Through the collaboration and generosity of a local family and interested parties, the vision and mission to combat hunger brought Mom’s Pantry to life.
-Mom’s Pantry is always stocked and ready for the next visitor
+Mom’s Pantry is always stocked and ready for the next visitor.

 Healing and hope begin in the first few minutes and hours a young girl arrives.
 We are there for her in crisis.
 The first two weeks are critical and pivotal for what happens next.
 Our trauma-informed staff identifies each girl’s immediate physical and emotional needs and works to help her stabilize and prepare for steps forward.